Aastik-Mehta-22/OOPS_C-/README.md

 ## How to Use
 Each concept is accompanied by clear and concise code examples that demonstrate its implementation in C++.
 Feel free to explore, modify, and use the code for your learning and development purposes.

-To enhance your learning experience, I have also included all the resources link YT link : https://youtu.be/mlIUKyZIUUU?si=5jO08BLgqjBbctaM GFG link: https://www.geeksforgeeks.org/object-oriented-programming-in-cpp/
+To enhance your learning experience, I have also included all the resources link.

+YT link : https://youtu.be/mlIUKyZIUUU?si=5jO08BLgqjBbctaM

+GFG link: https://www.geeksforgeeks.org/object-oriented-programming-in-cpp/

 ## Acknowledgments